Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/New-AzureRmSqlDatabaseFailoverGroup.md

 ```

 ### -FailoverPolicy
-The failover policy without data loss for the failover group.
+The failover policy of the Azure SQL Database Failover Group.

 ```yaml
 Type: FailoverPolicy